awaismiani/my-projects/README.md

-# my-projects
+# My Projects
-this is my public repository <br>
+This repository is for practicing my class projects. <br>
-author awais minai
+Author: Awais Minai